 Kabigting’s Halo-Halo

 Kabigting’s Halo-Halo stands out with its simple yet delicious combination of shaved ice, milk, mashed sweetened white beans, corn kernels, and pastillas made from carabao’s milk.
 Despite its minimal ingredients, this halo-halo packs a flavorful punch.
 Notably, the pastillas adds a rich and creamy texture that enhances the overall experience.
-Kabigting’s Halo-Halo has branches around Banawe and Congressional – Munoz, Quezon City.
+Kabigting’s Halo-Halo has branches around Fairview and Congressional – Munoz, Quezon City.

 Little Quiapo